Management Team

 Dr. Andrew Nyandigisi

 Dr. Andrew Nyandigisi is a goal oriented, people focused visionary individual who has recently joined Health Strat as the team’s vision bearer.
 With a career spanning 10 years, Dr. Nyandigisi has extensive experience in the field of health with a bias in health policy and health systems strengthening.
-He holds a Bachelor of Pharmacy from University Of Nairobi, MSC in Health Economics and Policy and an MBA in Strategic Management all from The University of Nairobi.
+He holds a Bachelor of Pharmacy, an MSC in Health Economics and Policy, and an MBA in Strategic Management all from the University of Nairobi.

 Cecilia Keiru